vivaria/edisonrul.ing/docs/source/cards/g/gale-dogra.md

 ### Card Rulings

-●You can't Special Summon a monster sent from the Extra Deck to your GY with cards like “Monster Reborn,” “The Shallow Grave,” or “Call of the Haunted.
+*   You can't Special Summon a monster sent from the Extra Deck to your GY with cards like “Monster Reborn,” “The Shallow Grave,” or “Call of the Haunted.